 At harvest, potatoes are usually dormant and sprouting does not occur, even under conditions favourable for growth.
 The period of dormancy varies considerably by variety and season.
-After break of dormancy, sprouts grow at a rate primarily determined by temperature.
-Reducing storage temperature is, therefore, an effective way of controlling sprouting, by first prolonging dormancy and then limiting the rate of growth.
+Variety selection for long dormancy, can be a means to reduce post-harvest chemical use in storage.

 Plan control strategies taking account of the following:

 - Varieties with long dormancy and low-temperature tolerance reduce the need for suppression

 - Segregate storage by dormancy – varieties with contrasting dormancy characteristics should be held in separate stores so only crops requiring suppressants are treated

 - Requirements can be limited by judicious use of combination treatments but always check market acceptability first.

 Best practice for ethylene and mint oil

 Includes data and advice on sprout suppression